hkmu8500/food-service-v1/README.md

 Currently there are 2 branches will trigger the deployment to vercel cloud accordingly.

-- "main" branch will trigger the deployment to production environment.
+- "main" branch will trigger the deployment to production environment,which is hosted on https://food-service-v1.vercel.app/
-- "dev" branch will trigger the deployment to development environment.
+- "dev" branch will trigger the deployment to development environment,which is hosted on https://dev-food-service-v1.vercel.app/

 1. Create a new branch from dev branch for your feature or bug fix.
 2. Make your changes and commit them with clear and concise messages.